ProJensen/Active-Directory-Proxmox/Lab04-Shared-Folder-Permissions/README.md

 - Remove unnecessary default entries if needed
 - Add the **Sales-Users** group
 - Assign the required share permissions, such as **Change** and **Read**

+This step controls access to the folder over the network.